lunasorcery/Blossom/README.md

 In the example shaders provided, the alpha channel of the `draw` buffer is used to keep track of the sample count (by writing an additive `1.0` for each sample).

+## Requirements
+The solution currently requires at least Visual Studio 2017.

 ## Configurations

 ### Debug